Grundmanis/arvato/README.md

 TODO left:
 b.
-CHECK DONE Filters for all relevant fields;
+DONE Filters for all relevant fields;
 c.
-NOT_DONE Utilize translations for labels in columns/filters on list view and for field labels in create/update view
+DONE Utilize translations for labels in columns/filters on list view and for field labels in create/update view
 ● NOT DONE - Deliverables
-● NOT DONE - Deployed front end project, that can be firstly seen by persons without possibility to NOT DONE - add redis on lando config pagination URL perPage URL error handling in api requests price as string should be passed no products found FLASH OF CONTENT
+● NOT DONE - Deployed front end project, that can be firstly seen by persons without possibility to NOT DONE - add redis on lando config pagination URL perPage URL sort and filters to next URL

-        image upload in admin
-        show image in product show
-        sort and filters to next URL
-        login check